dehfoucw/Debloated-tweak-any-samsung-phone-/README.md

 # Debloated-tweaks-any-SAMSUNG
 i make this for everyone
 how to use :
-1,install samsung usb driver
-2,download zip file
-3,run .bat file
+enable usb debuging on your phone install samsung usb driver (https://developer.samsung.com/android-usb-driver) and restart run .bat file as admin
  :D